These Flowery Cupcake Toppers are sure to add a fun and simple splash to your next dessert or baking adventure!

-There are many amazing, fancy and elaborate ways to decorate cupcakes.
-But sometimes it doesn’t have to be too fancy or there is no time for anything elaborate.
+There are many amazing, fancy and wonderful ways to decorate cupcakes.
+But sometimes it doesn’t have to be too fancy or perhaps there is no time for anything elaborate.
 Perhaps you enjoy a minimalist approach.

-I think the key to make them “pop” is to chose 3 fondant colors that complement each other but are still contrasting and then arrange them in three different ways.
+I think the key to making them “pop” is to chose 3 fondant colors that complement each other but are still contrasting and then arranging them in three different ways.

-Of course you can work with any flower cutters that you already own.
-I believe Wilton discontinued the flower cutter set these light green cutter are from.
-But when I look at their current Gum Paste Flowers Set it looks like two very similar flower cutters are included, only in blue this time.
+Of course, you can work with any flower cutters that you already own.
+I believe Wilton discontinued the flower cutter set these light green cutters are from.
+But when I look at their current Gum Paste Flowers Set, it looks like two very similar flower cutters are included, only in blue this time.

 So let’s get to it.
-For a set of 12 cupcake toppers cut out 4 large flowers in each of your 3 fondant colors.
-Same for the smaller flowers as well as the centers. and the centers.
+For a set of 12 cupcake toppers, simply cut out 4 large flowers in each of your 3 fondant colors.
+Do the same for the smaller flowers as well as the centers. and the centers.
 Stack and glue together with a little water or gum glue a large flower, a smaller flower and a center – each of a different color, and there you have it.
 A combination that catches the eye.

 In the end, they’re fun and simple!
 It is quite therapeautic to work through and stack them atop one another, albeit sometimes requiring concentration!
-I hope you enjoyed this little tutorial and maybe it comes handy for you.
+I hope you enjoyed this little tutorial and maybe it comes in handy for you.
 As always, I would love for you to share your creations.

 You can email me at regina @ leelalicious.com and with your permission I can post them to the website or we could connect even simpler via my Facebook Page.